amdjr/amdjr/README.md

 <p>
 ☑️ I’m currently learning Web Apps Development.
 </p>
-☑️ I work with IT Support already about ten years.
+☑️ I've been working with IT for over 10 years.
 </p>
 <p>
 ☑️ How to reach me: adilson_monteiro@outlook.com